"ChatGPT Wrote That" - Hedging Against AI Failures

 I don't mean to be hard on this particular situation or person.
 That's a tendency that we all have - quick answers, automated for us, seem (and often are) wonderful.
 Why inspect the answer if it seems to work?
 I face this temptation constantly and will likely fall into this trap more than once in the coming years.

-In response to programming questions, ChatGPT and other GPT-4 based LLMs, are right a lot.
+In response to programming questions, LLMs are right a lot.
 I continue to be blown away by the accuracy and thoroughness with which they provide answers.

 LLMs are also wrong quite a bit.
-And in weird ways that a human virtually would never be wrong.
+And in weird ways.
+Ways a human virtually would never be wrong (like just giving the same answer over and over again when told directly to give a new answer).
 That makes the error profoundly difficult both to detect and certainly to debug.

-As LLMs get better, knowing the difference between the good and bad, accurate and inaccurate output, will only require more expertise.
-Experts and novices alike will produce products with incredible speed.
+As LLMs get better, knowing the difference between good and bad, accurate and inaccurate output, will require deeper expertise.
+In the world of generative AI, experts and novices alike will produce products with incredible speed.
 However, one set of those products will break regularly, break strangely, and take unending hours to fix.

-If you are an engineer growing up in the industry right now, beware of skipping expertise.
-LLMs promise the world, but they are just tools.
-If you attempt to see them as a substitute for needing to learn, iterate, and grow, you will find yourself building products that are at best deeply suboptimal and at worst catastrophic failures.
+Whether you are an engineer growing up in the industry right now or the director of R&D at a biotech company, beware of skipping expertise.
+Generative AI promises the world, but it is just a tool.
+If you attempt to see it as a substitute for needing to learn, iterate, and grow, you will find yourself building products that are at best deeply suboptimal and at worst catastrophic failures.

-Pair LLMs with careful expertise, and you may find yourself building products that are more reliable and capable than you ever could before.
+Pair AI with careful expertise, and you may find yourself building products that are more reliable and capable than you ever could before.

 Comments